|Office:||Tyler Hall 252|

 Email Policy : I will respond to emails but only if they contain the tag

 [BAYESIAN]in the subject line.
 If they do not, the google will likely delete your email.
 Emails must contain concise questions no longer than what would be amenable to respond to email.
-If you have a coding problem, you must send me all code necessary to reproduce your problem.
+If you have a coding problem, use gitlab (see next point).

 - The homework assignments will consist of hands-on problem solving assignments.
 In each, you will be given a dataset and will need to conduct an econometric analysis thinking critically about which technique to employ as well as key tests that should be run.
 The write-up must use the Jupyter Notebook that you will be submitting via blackboard.
 A good problem set will include clear interpretations of your results, tables with clear variable names, and be well-formatted with code, tables, and writeup combined in a convenient (for me) way.
 You will have at least 1 week to complete the assignment once you receive it from me.
 If I can't execute (run) the worksheet, the assignment is not completed.
 The assignments can be worked on in groups of two (although this isn't mandatory).
 If you choose to work in a group, turn in separate Jupyter notebooks and at the top include your teammates name and the grade you would assign for their contribution to the group work.

-- The mid-term is scheduled March 3.
+- The mid-term is scheduled Feb 27 (W).
 Unfortunately, I can't reschedule either the mid-term or the final the exam, so if this time doesn't work for you please drop the course.
-If you you are forced to miss the mid-term for medical reasons, the 20% weight will be proportionally allocated to all other future assignments.
+If you you are forced to miss the mid-term for medical reasons, the 25% weight will be proportionally allocated to all other future assignments.
 Under no circumstances will a make-up mid-term be granted.

 - The final project will be your application of a Bayesian Econometric Technique to a problem of your choosing.
 You should plan on meeting with me no later than Spring Break to refine your project idea.